-In 2016, there were approximately 627,000 jobs in this area (including full-time, part-time, and work-at-home), and a total employed resident labour force of about 643,000.
+In 2016, there were approximately 627,000 jobs in this area (including fulltime, part-time and work-at-home), and a total employed resident labour force of about 643,000.
 Ottawa is home to 81% of jobs in the NCR and has approximately 30,000 more jobs than resident workers.
-This surplus of jobs attracts workers to travel across the river from Gatineau and Les Collines-de-l'Outaouais, where the number of workers exceeds the number of jobs.
+This surplus of jobs attracts workers to travel across the river from Gatineau and Les Collines-del'Outaouais, where the number of workers exceeds the number of jobs.

 A wide range of industries is represented in the NCR.
-The NCR is the centre of Federal Government activity, and this area has a higher number of public administration jobs than the national average.
+The NCR is the centre of federal government activity, and this area has a higher number of public administration jobs than the national average.
 There are 153,000 public administration jobs, representing almost one-quarter of jobs for the entire area.
-As a growing region, construction employment has many jobs, especially in the fastest-growing municipality of Les Collines-de-l'Outaouais.
+In this growing region, construction employment has many jobs, especially in the fastest-growing municipality of Les Collines-de-l'Outaouais.
 The NCR has a strong professional, scientific and technical services focus, most of which is located in Ottawa.
-The NCR has a reduced focus on manufacturing, primary industries, and wholesale trade compared to the rest of Canada.
+The NCR has a reduced focus on manufacturing, primary industries and wholesale trade compared to the rest of Canada.
 These types of industries rely heavily on the movement of goods and benefit greatly from strong inter-regional connectivity, which are both constrained in the NCR.

-2.4 Existing Interprovincial Crossings
+Existing Interprovincial Crossings 2.4